peterfishergcp/partner_covid_dashboards/README.md

 I don’t speak for my employer.
 This is not official Google work.
-Thanks to Felipe Hoffa for many insightful comments.
+Thanks to Felipe Hoffa and  Lak Lakshmanan for many insightful comments.
-Any errors that remain are mine, of course.
+Any errors you find, are mine.